wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v2.9 - xx.10.2012 =
+* CHANGED: show link "add new map" in TinyMCE popup if no maps have been created yet
 * CHANGED: updated Spanish translation thanks to Alvaro Lara, [http://www.alvarolara.com](http://www.alvarolara.com)
 * CHANGED: updated Slovak translation thanks to Zdenko Podobny
 * BUGFIX: table for list of markers below layer maps was not as with as map if map with was set in %
 * BUGFIX: Bing tiles fails to load when p.x or p.y was -ve (bug [#31](https://github.com/shramov/leaflet-plugins/issues/31))
 * BUGFIX: Revert function wrapper for Google Maps (broke deferred loading and compiled version of plugins)
+* BUGFIX: Compatibility with WordPress 3.5beta1

 = v2.8.2 - 26.09.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.8.2)